glenville-webmaster/openedu/README.md

   - SEO Data will populate once the "Focus Keyword" has been entered on content.

 - **Accessibility**
-  - Accessibility checking is done using the [Sa11y](https://www.drupal.org/project/sa11y) module.
-Follow the directions on the project page to obtain an API Key.
+  - Accessibility checking is recommended to be done using the [Editoria11y](https://www.drupal.org/project/editoria11y) module.
+This module is not installed with this project, but it is recommended.

 ## PHP Performance
 The sample content contained in the OpenEDU distribution (and enabled by default) is quite large, you may